Excel expense tracker: How to track expenses in 5 simple steps

 To create a chart, highlight the relevant data, go to the "Insert" tab, and choose the chart type that best displays your data.
 Conditional formatting, pivot tables, and data validation can further enhance your expense tracking for an even more powerful financial tool.

-Consider these things while setting up your Excel expense tracker
+Consider these while setting up your Excel expense tracker

 Here are some other things to consider when setting up your monthly expense tracker in Excel.